COURSE OF STUDY FOR DOCTORAL PROGRAM

 Sample Course of Study

 Below is a sample course of study that might be followed by a first-year doctoral student without a master's degree who also holds a teaching assistantship.
-Graduate School regulations stipulate that new students without MA degrees must take 12 credits per semester during Year 1; those students with MA degrees or who have obtained at least 24 credits at the graduate level are required (and permitted) to register for only 9 credits per semester.
+Graduate School regulations stipulate that a new student who enters the program without an MA degree must take 12 credits per semester during Year 1; a student with an MA degree (or at least 24 credits at the graduate level) may register for only 9 credits per semester.

 Teaching Practicum (HIS 582): 3 credits

 Core Seminar II (HIS 525): 3 credits